wfcommons/WfCommons/docs/source/analyzing_instances.rst

 realistic, workflow instances that resemble the structure and distribution of the original workflow executions.

-A `list of workflow execution instances <https://wfcommons.org/instances>`_ that are compatible with :ref:`json-format-label` is kept constantly updated in our project website.
+A `list of workflow execution instances <https://github.com/wfcommons/wfinstances>`_ that are compatible with :ref:`json-format-label` is kept constantly updated in our project GitHub.

 .. _wfinstances-label: